JuliaDataScience/JuliaDataScience/contents/data_vis.md

 sco(s)
 ```

-A more involved example will be one with some equation as `text` and increasing legend numering for curves in a plot.
+A more involved example will be one with some equation as `text` and increasing legend numbering for curves in a plot.

 ```
 using LaTeXStrings